 GIST is a type of sarcoma, rare cancers that develop in the connective tissues: muscle, bone, nerves, cartilage, tendons, blood vessels and the fatty and fibrous tissues.
-GIST is a common type of sarcoma; it develops in the gastrointestinal (GI) tract, a long tube running through the body from the oesophagus (gullet) to the anus (back passage) and includes the stomach and intestines.
-Most GISTs are found in the stomach and small bowel but can occur anywhere along the GI tract.
+GIST is the most common type of sarcoma.
+It develops in the gastrointestinal (GI) tract, a long tube running through the body from the oesophagus (gullet) to the anus (back passage) and includes the stomach and intestines.

 Most GISTs occur because a change in the cells (mutation) tells the GIST cells to grow and multiply.
 There are also a number of rarer types of GIST:

-- Wild-type GIST: A type of GIST that is not caused by a known cell mutation
+- Wild-type GIST: A type of GIST that is not caused by a KIT or PDGFRA cell mutation

 - Paediatric GIST: A GIST affecting children and young adults.
 Paediatric GIST is very rare